 Total Amount Spent for the Amount Unspent (in Rs.)
 Financial Year. (in Rs.)
-Unspent CSR transferred to Account as per of section 135.
-Amount transferred to any fund specified under Schedule VII as per second proviso to sub- section (5) of section 135.
+Total Amount transferred to Unspent CSR Account as per subsection (6) of section 135.
+Amount transferred to any fund specified under Schedule VII as per second proviso to subsection (5) of section 135.
 Amount.
 Date of transfer.
 Name of the Fund Amount.
 Date of transfer.
 Rs.6,97,00,000.00 NIL NIL